Guide for LitePix Bulk Image Optimizer

 How to Optimize Images

 1. Select the images you want to optimize.
-Use the convenient tabs to filter by Product, Collection, or Article.

 Or use Search by option: